mhsharifi96/python_course/note/DockerTutorial.md

 The VOLUME instruction should be used to expose any database storage area, configuration storage, or files/folders created by your docker container.
 You are strongly encouraged to use VOLUME for any mutable and/or user-serviceable parts of your image.

 ## WORKDIR
-The WORKDIR instruction sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile .
+The WORKDIR instruction sets the working directory for any RUN, CMD, COPY and ADD instructions that follow it in the Dockerfile .

 note : For clarity and reliability, you should always use absolute paths for your WORKDIR